Jeff Ament Uses His Shirt and Speech to Call Out Rock Hall’s Ignored Musicians

 Those looking for a “Steve Miller moment” at this year’s Rock and Roll Hall of Fame induction ceremony will be disappointed to learn that the evening was devoid of any sort of unexpected drama — in fact, the general mood was one of levity and excitement, with David Letterman and Rick Wakeman bringing their comedic A-game to the stage.
 (Not to mention, the excellent multi-song performances from all inductees.)
 If we were to go Millerian for a moment, though, the honor would go to Pearl Jam’s bassist Jeff Ament, who appropriately chose to dedicate a part of his speech, as well as his shirt, to shed light on the musicians who the Rock Hall has omitted over the years.
 Reminiscing about how he got involved with Pearl Jam, he explained:

-Inductees for the next Rock Hall will likely be announced in October.
+Inductee finalists for the next Rock Hall of Fame will likely be announced in October.